Get on the path to results today.

 Case No.: 37-2024-00002748-CU-OE-CTL

-The named Plaintiffs and the aggrieved employees they represent typically worked for the Defendants at various airports cleaning aircraft for various airlines.
+The named Plaintiff and the aggrieved employees they represent typically worked for the Defendants at various airports cleaning aircraft for various airlines.
 Plaintiffs allege that Defendants required employees to perform work before clocking in and after clocking out, such as having to wait in long security lines before clocking in, riding in company provided vehicles that transported them from one location to another without pay, among other things.
-Plaintiffs also allege that Defendants forced Plaintiffs to work many hours in a day without proper compensation, had failed to pay overtime correctly, neglected to provide its workers with rest time, deprived employees of their right to enjoy lawful meal and rest breaks, among other things.
+Plaintiffs further allege that Defendants forced Plaintiffs to work many hours in a day without proper compensation, failed to pay overtime correctly, neglected to provide its workers with rest time, deprived employees of their right to enjoy lawful meal and rest breaks, among other things.

 This case has not settled and we are very much interested in learning more about what you experienced if you worked for ABM Aviation Inc. If you are a current or former employee of ABM Aviation Inc., we would like to speak to you about your work experience.
 For more information about this case please contact Thomas D. Rutledge at 619-886-7224.